eggheadio/eggheadio-course-notes/simplify-react-apps-with-react-hooks/readme.md

 >Every lesson in the course has a link to GitHub.
 The lessons are sequential and the code follows that sequence in branches on the GitHub repo.
 So if you look at the code in the previous lesson, that's the code before the next lesson.

+## Prerequisites

+- Understanding of Javascript ES6 syntax, special features like: destructing, arrow functions, etc
+- Prior knowledge of React.
+[This course](https://egghead.io/lessons/react-introduction-to-the-beginner-s-guide-to-reactjs) can be a good primer.
+- Basic familiarity with React hooks.
+This can be [a good resource](https://egghead.io/playlists/react-hooks-and-suspense-650307f2) to start with.

 ## [Overview](https://egghead.io/courses/simplify-react-apps-with-react-hooks)

 The code for this course can be found [here in Kent's repository](https://github.com/kentcdodds/react-github-profile).